garciadiazjaime/garciadiazjaime.github.io/about.markdown

 permalink: /about/
 ---

-Welcome to our blog, here we'll share learnings found during our coding journey.
+Insights and lessons from my coding journey.